Wim Kieft: International career

 Kieft earned his first cap for the Netherlands in 1981.
 He would represent the national team in three major international tournaments, UEFA Euro 1988, the 1990 FIFA World Cup and Euro 1992.

 In the first competition, Kieft played three times for the eventual champions, always as a second-half substitute: on 18 June 1988, after having replaced Erwin Koeman, he scored in the 82nd minute of the 1–0 group stage win against the Republic of Ireland, through a header, helping the Dutch overtake their opponents in the match and finish second in Group 2 to secure a place in the semi-finals.

 Kieft played four times in the second tournament, held in Italy, starting against a familiar opponent, Ireland, and finding the net in the 1–1 draw against Egypt as the Oranje exited in the round-of-16.

+Kieft played only one match during his third and final tournament, replacing Frank de Boer at the start of the second half of the Euro 1992 semi-finals against Denmark.

 Post-retirement career and personal life

 After retiring, Kieft worked as a football pundit for television channels Sport1 and RTL, making a name for himself as a commentator and pundit with popular football talkshow Voetbal Inside (VI).
 In 2016, Kieft signed an exclusive agreement with Ziggo Sport.
 Because of this, he initially could not feature at the VI table.
 At the end of 2018, Kieft returned twice a week as a table guest at VI.
 In 2019, Kieft signed a three-year contract with Talpa, which meant that he returned to their new program, Veronica Inside, with the same concept as VI.

 His son, Robbin (born 1987), was also a footballer.
-After attending Ajax and FC Groningen's youth academies, he played exclusively in the lower leagues of the country.
+After attending Ajax and Groningen's youth academies, he played exclusively in the lower leagues of the country.

 In his biography, published in 2014, Kieft admitted a long-lasting addiction to alcohol and cocaine, which began after the end of his career and ended after a withdrawal treatment.